JelaniCreary06/eng1121-multimodal-project-fission-n-fusion/README.md

-# Nuclear Fusion & Fission Quiz
+# Nuclear Fusion & Fission Multimodal Project

-An interactive nuclear energy quiz with the purpose of being educational.
+An interactive nuclear energy website with the purpose of being educational.
 Created for my English 1121 multimodal project.
 Hosted on GitHub Pages.

 ## 🚀 Live Demo